d4n3sh/thedaneshproject/content/posts/2007-12-26-malaysian-broadband-providers.md

 27. Amax &#8211; http://www.amax.my

 **My Opinion:** _MetroFon/PenangFon is the best provider I have ever used here in Malaysia.
 I was using them during my stay in Penang for more then a year.
 RM60 for 2mbps up/down.
-Can&#8217;t beat that now can you damn Streamyx!!_
+Can't beat that now can you damn Streamyx!!_

 _If you realize, many of the providers above only offer up to a maximum of 2mbps and the prices are ridicules.
 Is there a limitation to what providers can give to end users set by the gov?_